-"What are you talking about?
+"What are you talking about?" she questions.

 "Look, you're a pretty girl, Madge.
-And the Mayor's daughter."
-I add flippantly.
+And the Mayor's daughter," I add flippantly.
 "I was just looking to see if I could get the Mayor's pretty daughter to like me.
 A boy from the Seam, you know?
 If you would give me a chance.
 I never intended for it to go this far.
 It was supposed to be a distraction, of sorts.
 A challenge.
 But, we really can't see each other again after today.
 With Katniss coming home and all..."

 She looks completely stunned at my sudden change of direction.
 "Because Katniss is coming home?" she echoes.

 "No. Not that, really.
 It's just too dangerous to play around any longer.
 To you.
 To my family.
 To everybody.
 I mean, I'm just a boy from the Seam and you are the Princess of District Twelve."

 "Dangerous?
 What are you talking about?
 How is it dangerous?"

 "It just is.
 This is the last time we will ever be together.
 We eliminate the danger if we can't be seen together by not being together.
 Ever again."
 She looks as if I've slapped her.
 Maybe this is good.
 If she hates me, then I've done my job, right?

 She's breathing hard and her face is flushed again.